INF-YT/INF-YTimetab/README.md

 the awesome crossovers and mashups that could occur if the University opened up its data sources.

-So this is a bit better than an HTML page, non?
+So this is a bit better than an HTML table, non?